unitaryai/detoxify/README.md

 ```
  ### Multilingual Toxic Comment Classification

  This is trained in 2 stages.
 First, train on all available data, and second, train only on the translated versions of the first challenge.

-These can be downloaded from [here](https://www.kaggle.com/miklgr500/jigsaw-train-multilingual-coments-google-api).
+ The [translated data](https://www.kaggle.com/miklgr500/jigsaw-train-multilingual-coments-google-api) can be downloaded from Kaggle in french, spanish, italian, portuguese, turkish, and russian (the languages available in the test set).

  ```bash